 Once ground into meal, it is often pressed into pellets or cubes as an easy-to-store feed stock.
 This also makes it easier to store for gardeners.
 It’s susceptible to rodents like mice, so it’s important to store your meal, pellets, or cubes safely.

-As I said earlier, one of the best benefits of alfalfa meal fertilizer is triacontanol.
+As I said earlier, one of the best benefits of this is triacontanol.
 This naturally-occurring component helps to promote healthy root development in plants.
 It also improves the yield in crops, aids in nutrient uptake, and fixes the nitrogen in the soil.

 As an additive, alfalfa meal is great for another purpose too.
 It’s a natural compost pile booster.
-If your pile is starting to cool, the addition of some alfalfa meal can kickstart the heating process.
+If your pile is starting to cool, a few handfuls of it can kickstart the heating process.

 If you are growing your own alfalfa, you have the added benefit of the plant loosening your soil.
 It puts down very deep roots that help to aerate and break up clay-like soils.

-Absorbing much of its own weight in water, the alfalfa meal also works to hold moisture in the soil.
+Absorbing much of its own weight in water, it also works to hold moisture in the soil.
 It’s not as effective at this as other plant matter may be, but it does help improve moisture retention.

-One thing which alfalfa meal is regularly believed to do is to control harmful nematode populations.
+One thing using it as a fertilizer is believed to do is to control harmful nematode populations.
 If you have root knot nematodes, there’s very few ways to eliminate them.
 Adding beneficial nematodes will do it, but alfalfa meal in heavy doses can also reduce nematode populations.

-As it breaks down, alfalfa meal produces heat.
+As it breaks down, it produces heat.
 Now, this is fantastic if you’re trying to heat up your compost tumbler!
 But too much alfalfa meal worked into your planters may cause the soil to heat.

-Careful application of alfalfa meal can reduce the heating risk.
+Careful application of can reduce the heating risk.
 But what other disadvantages does alfalfa have in the garden?

-Pelleted or cubed alfalfa meal is used as a feed for livestock.
+Pelleted or cubed versions of this soil amendment are used as a feed for livestock.
 It also acts as a feed for rodents.
-Mice, rats, rabbits, or other rodents may come search through your garden beds for alfalfa.
+Mice, rats, rabbits, or other rodents may come search through your garden beds.

 Also, alfalfa feedstock is often treated with molasses or other additives.
 While these additives won’t harm your garden, the sugars can speed bacterial growth.
 For beneficial bacteria, this is great!
 But those of us who’ve fought a bacterial plant disease may wish to wait, at least until the bad bacteria’s gone.

-Cheaper grades of alfalfa meal may have seeds mixed in.
+Cheaper grades of product may have seeds mixed in.
 While this isn’t necessarily a problem, you should be aware that you might have alfalfa sprouts if you buy low grades!

-When watering in alfalfa meal fertilizer, it can cause matting or clumping.
+When watering in, it can cause matting or clumping.
 This may temporarily inhibit moisture penetration.
 Loosely mixing the soil through your fertilizer should prevent this problem.

 Finally, as alfalfa pellets or cubes break down, they can turn brown and look unappetizing in a garden.
 You can simply hide them with some mulch if you’d like.
 Otherwise, soaking the pellets or cubes in water until they break apart is best.
-This allows you to evenly distribute the alfalfa meal.
+This allows even distribution

 Organic Alfalfa Meal Vs. Non-Organic: Which Is Better?